Skip to content

 When the customer taps the checkout button, call the confirm() method provided by the useEmbeddedPaymentElement hook to complete the payment.
 Make sure to disable user interaction during the confirmation process to prevent multiple submissions or interfering actions.

 Next, implement the confirmHandler callback you passed to the IntentConfiguration earlier to send a request to your server.
-Your server should create a PaymentIntent and return its client secret.
+Your server creates a PaymentIntent and returns its client secret.
 For more information about this process, see Creating a PaymentIntent.

 If you have payment options external to the Embedded Payment Element, you might need to clear the selected payment option.
 To do this, use the clearPaymentOption function provided by the useEmbeddedPaymentElement hook to deselect the currently selected payment option.